 What to expect at an STI clinic

-We guide you through the process
+We guide you through the process of getting tested

 If you’ve ever had unprotected vaginal, anal, or oral sex, are showing some symptoms that may be a sexually transmitted infection (STI) (burning pains, unusual discharge, or lumps and bumps around your genital area), or want to get a clean bill of health before entering a new relationship, then you should definitely get an STI test.

-This may be a bit intimidating if you haven’t had it done before, but honestly, it's no big deal.
+This may be a bit intimidating if you haven’t had it done before, but it's no big deal.
 There are a lot of free STI testing services and most STIs can be treated easily.
 Treatment is quick, easy and painless, and will have you sorted out in no time.
-STIs are nothing to be ashamed of!
+STIs are nothing to be ashamed of.
 Even if you're not showing symptoms, every sexually active person should get tested now and again, as most STIs won't even show symptoms.

 If you still feel a little bit nervous about going, feel free to bring along a mate for support.
-Apart from that, you don't need to bring anything but yourself!
+Apart from that, you don't need to bring anything but yourself.

 Here’s what will happen when you arrive

 Some STI clinics operate a walk-in service whereas some offer an appointment, so it's best to check the website or give them a call first.
 When you arrive, you’ll usually be given a number that will be called when it’s your turn.
 You’ll be given a form to fill in some personal information and contact details.
 It’s important that you fill this in correctly, because these details may be used to contact you with your results.